NeCTAR-RC/nectar-training/ReviewerNotes.markdown

 ### NeCTAR National Training Course Material

 All modules are ready for review.
+They will still be continuously improved and updated (e.g. phrasing, adding images, and other polishing and detailing).
+But feedback would be greatly appreciated at this point in order to shape the material accordingly.

 This document will in future contain "release notes", i.e. the current state / changes of the documentation.